dotnet/TorchSharp/docfx/articles/modules.md

 ## ModuleDict

 In some circumstances, it's useful to define a dynamic number of modules in a custom module.
 It could be because you want to parameterize the network architecture, or dynamically choose which layers to run, or just that its tedious to define so many fields.
 This may be addressed by using a ModuleList to contain the submodules.
-Unlike Sequential, ModuleList itself does not suffice -- its `forward()` function will throw an exception if invoked.
+Unlike Sequential, ModuleList itself does not suffice -- its `forward()` method will throw an exception if invoked.

 The purpose is simply to provide a list implementation that automatically registers the submodules when components are registered.
-You have to iterate through the list in the `forward()` function:
+You have to iterate through the list in the `forward()` method:

 ```C#
         private class TestModule1 : Module